WGLab/DeepRepeat/docs/Reproducibility.md

 # Demo and Examples

-In the testing below, it assumes that
+In the testing below, we assume that
 1. You have installed DeepRepeat and its dependent packages.
 If not, please refer to `README.md` to install them
 2. Your current folder have the DeepRepeat folder which have been well compiled according the last step.
 3. The following folder organization is expected: